Harker-Hackers/Schedule-API/README.md

 ---------------

 ### `/day/<day>/time/<time>`
 This endpoint returns the period for a given time and day.
-For example, if you wanted to know what period is at 9:30 on Monday, you could make a request to `/day/monday/time/09:30`.
+For example, if you wanted to know what period is at 9:30 on Monday, you could make a request to `/day/monday/time/09:30`. \
+Does not include passing periods (#2).

 ---------------

 ### `/current/schedule`
-This endpoint returns the schedule of today.
+This endpoint returns the schedule of today. \
 Parameters:
 * `block` (optional): Get timings for a time block in today's schedule.
 Example: `p1` for period one.

 ---------------

 ### `/current/period`
-This endpoint provides data for the current period.
+This endpoint provides data for the current period. \
+Does not include passing periods (#2).